Introduction

 The Government of Canada has initiated a series of public consultations to address various aspects of AI.
 In October 2023, a consultation was launched to explore the implications of generative AI on copyright, focusing on how copyright holders can consent to, receive credit for, and be compensated for the use of their works by AI.
 Additionally, in March 2024, the Competition Bureau of Canada sought public feedback on the intersection of AI and competition law, aiming to protect and promote competition in AI markets.
 Lastly, in June 2024, the government launched a consultation to guide the development of the AI Compute Access Fund and the Canadian AI Sovereign Compute Strategy.
 This initiative, supported by a CAD$2 billion investment, seeks to enhance domestic AI data processing capabilities and protect Canadian data and intellectual property.
 The consultations invite input from various stakeholders to shape future AI strategies.

-In its current form, AIDA does not apply to “government department, ministry, institution, or Crown corporation”.
-The Canadian Union of Public Employees (CUPE) (the largest trade union in Canada), the CLC, the Canadian Bar Association, and the International Civil Liberties Monitoring Group (ICLMG), inter alia, have all noted that the AIDA should apply to all government institutions.
-This concern stems from previous allegations that law enforcement agencies, such as the Royal Canadian Mounted Police (RCMP), have used AI facial recognition technologies for surveillance.
+In its current form, the proposed AI and Data Act (AIDA) as part of C-27 does not apply to “government department, ministry, institution, or Crown corporation.”
+The Canadian Union of Public Employees (the largest trade union in Canada), the Canadian Labour Congress, the Canadian Bar Association, and the International Civil Liberties Monitoring Group, and others have all noted that the AIDA should apply to all government institutions.
+This concern stems from previous allegations that law enforcement agencies, such as the Royal Canadian Mounted Police (RCMP), have used AI facial recognition technologies for surveillance based on a database compiled unlawfully from online users.

 3. GOVERNANCE